David Edwards (quiz contestant): Other quiz appearances

 Edwards was the Mastermind champion in 1990, and was awarded the title of Mensa Superbrain in 1985 after winning a newspaper competition.

-Edwards has also participated in a grand final of Fifteen to One, and appeared in both series of Are You an Egghead?, reaching the final of series two but coming second to fellow Mastermind and Who Wants to Be a Millionaire winner Pat Gibson.
+Edwards has also participated in a grand final of Fifteen to One, and appeared in both series of Are You an Egghead?, reaching the final of series two but coming second to fellow Mastermind and Who Wants to Be a Millionaire (WWTBAM) winner Pat Gibson.
 He has won the British Quizzing Championships for pairs in 2008 and 2010 with his partner Nic Paul.

 Broadcast on 30 March 2012, he appeared on the quiz show Champions special edition of The Weakest Link, competing against other winners of major UK quiz shows including Chris Hughes and fellow WWTBAM winner Judith Keppel.
 He was voted off in Round 6 with 2 votes.

 In the 7 September 2016 edition of Make Me an Egghead, he lost to Terry Toomey in the final round, despite having two Eggheads to help him to Toomey's one.
 Edwards had the two strongest eggheads – Kevin Ashman and Pat Gibson on his side.
 However, neither could help him on two questions, both of which he got wrong.